WANTED - A VOLUNTEER TO JOIN THE GOVERNING COMMUNITY

 The Governing Body is a corporate entity and acts at all times in accordance with the requirements laid down by Acts of Parliament, statutory regulations and the school's instrument and articles of government.

 All Governors are either elected or appointed.
-Eleven Governors serve on the Governing Body of the school:
+Nine Governors serve on the Governing Body of the school:

 2 Ex-officio Governors (Headteacher; Minister of the Parish)